mvazquezc/intro-to-containers-k8s-ocp/lab1.md

     ~~~sh
     ps -ef
+    ~~~

+    ~~~output
     UID          PID    PPID  C STIME TTY          TIME CMD
     root           1       0  0 11:55 ?
 00:00:00 sleep infinity
     root           4       0  0 11:57 pts/0    00:00:00 /bin/bash
     root          10       4  0 11:59 pts/0    00:00:00 ps -ef
     ~~~

-5. As we mentioned during the presentation, the container cannot see the processes running on the host, it only sees its own processes.
+6. As we mentioned during the presentation, the container cannot see the processes running on the host, it only sees its own processes.
 We can exit the container:

     ~~~sh
     exit
     ~~~

-6. We can stop the container now
+7. We can stop the container now

     ~~~sh
     podman kill ubuntu-container
     ~~~

-7. In the previous example we ran `sleep` as entrypoint but we can run other programs such a `bash` shell as well.
+8. In the previous example we ran `sleep` as entrypoint but we can run other programs such a `bash` shell as well.

 ## Lab 3 - Building your very first container image